Vinaygond/Vinaygond.github.io/_posts/2025-12-28-Exit-Protocol-Wealth-Preservation-Intelligence.md

 - Human reviewers remain in control.
 - Every major conclusion should be explainable.

-I built Exit Protocol with the mindset of an adversarial engineer turned defender.
-The same instincts that help systems survive platform pressure, hostile environments, and edge cases are useful in litigation technology.
+I built Exit Protocol with the same discipline learned from high-throughput systems that failed on compliance boundaries: blast-radius control, deterministic outputs, and evidence you can explain after the fact.
+Litigation technology needs that rigor more than it needs black-box AI summaries.

 This is infrastructure for people who cannot afford vague answers.